 “… managing conflicts in a constructive manner, and encouraging collaborative problem solving and decision-making.”

-No statement in the PMBOK Guide suggests using the problem solving/confrontation technique for all conflicts; however, I notice that the PMBOK Guide is recommending the collaborative technique.
+No statement in the PMBOK Guide suggests using the problem solving/confrontation technique for all conflicts; however, I noticed that the PMBOK Guide recommends the collaborative technique.

-It seems that PMI agrees with me too!
+It seems that the PMI agrees with me too!

-I do not recommend using the collaborative technique to solve all conflicts in your project.
-However, it is the only technique which leads to consensus and commitment among all parties involved in the conflict.
+I do not recommend using the collaborative technique to solve all conflicts.
+However, it is the only technique that leads to consensus and commitment among all parties involved in the conflict.

-You can use the technique you think will be best suited to the situation.
-However, I cannot agree that confronting is the best conflict resolution technique, you should not use it blindly.
+The strategy of conflict management depends on the conflict.
+You can use the technique you think will be best suited to the situation to resolve the conflict.
+However, I cannot agree that confronting is the best conflict resolution technique, and you should not use it blindly.